 Let’s keep in touch follow me below:

-Having been to Las Vegas multiple times, I have always wanted to see Red Rock Canyon.
+Having been to Las Vegas multiple times, I have always wanted to take some day trips from the strip.
 Red Rock Canyon is truly breath taking and the pictures on Google do not do it justice.
 Just driving into this park it felt like entering prehistoric times and that a dinosaur was going to jump out at me at any moment!
 The only other time I had this feeling was at Monument Valley.

 Arriving at Red Rock Canyon

 Red Rock Canyon is about 40 minutes west from the Las Vegas strip and encompasses 195,819 acres within the Mojave Desert.
 Luckily my friend lives right next to it, so I stayed at her house overnight so I could head out early.

 If you are not interested in hiking you should still make this park a stop on your trip to Las Vegas.
 There are so many wonderful view points without any hiking at all!
 The entrance fee is $15 per vehicle and totally worth it!
 If I had more time in Las Vegas I would have gone more than once.
 Once you pay the entrance fee you will be given a map that points about all the trail heads, parking, and view points along the scenic loop.

 When to Visit

 Get to Red Rock Canyon early in the morning!
 Especially if you are visiting Las Vegas during the cooler fall, winter, and spring months.
 I visited during summer and still went super early in the morning to beat the heat.
 The parking lots for the view points and hikes were almost completely when I arrived, but had filled up about half way when I left.

 Because I went during summer it was not as busy.

 Getting To Red Rock Canyon